freedomofpress/securedrop/docs/ossec_alerts.md

  Understanding the contents of the OSSEC alerts requires a background and knowledge in Linux systems administration.
 They may be confusing, and at first it will be hard to tell between a genuine problem and a fluke.
 You should examine these alerts regularly to ensure that the SecureDrop environment has not been compromised in any way, and follow up on any particularly concerning messages with direct investigation.

-If you believe that the system is behaving abnormally, you should contact us at securedrop@freedom.press for help.
+If you believe that the system is behaving abnormally, you should contact us at support@freedom.press for help.